dumplingpuff/arp-spoofing/README.md

 ARP spoofing.
 When the data gets sent back it is encrypted so the contents of the packet can't be seen.
 In HTTP it is left bare so you can see the password, username, and website the browser is accessing.

+## Protecting Yourself

+Arpwatch
+Antidote: Linux daemon, monitors mappings, unusually large number of ARP packets
+DefendARP: A host-based ARP table monitoring and defense tool designed for use when connecting to public wifi.
+DefendARP detects ARP poisoning attacks, corrects the poisoned entry, and identifies the MAC and IP address of the attacker.

 ## Tools for ARP Spoofing